-Are online students more likely to cheat?
+Do online students cheat?

 Research indicates that online students are no more likely to cheat on assessments than campus-based students.
-This is because the same opportunities exist for cheating on homework, take-home assignments, essays, group-work etc. So, your students are not suddenly going to start plagiarising on continuous assessment simply because of the move to remote learning.
+This is because the same opportunities exist for cheating on homework, take-home assignments, essays, group-work, etc. So, your students are not suddenly going to start plagiarising on continuous assessment simply because of the move to online learning.

-However, the exception to this might be in end-of-module exams, where students are used to being monitored under exam conditions.
+However, the exception to this might be in exams, where students are used to being monitored under exam conditions.
 Students are more likely to cheat when they are under pressure, when they have opportunity and when it is unlikely that there will be consequences, if caught.

-What can you do as an educator to support academic integrity? ...
+What can you do as an educator to support academic integrity?